‘Guillermo del Toro’s Pinocchio’ wins best animated feature

 The movie was not about the titular character learning to be the perfect boy, del Toro said.

 “I think it’s a lesson that’s urgent in the world,” he told reporters in the press room after.
-“We are saying disobedience is not only unnecessary, it is a virtue.”
+“We are saying disobedience is not only necessary, it is a virtue.”

 The Mexican-born del Toro, who won the Oscar for best director in 2018 for “The Shape of Water,” has said animation is pure cinema.
 Animators have been hitting back in recent years against the stigma that animated movies are just a kids’ genre.